Topics: Medical Billing Company

 Keep patient information updated.

 From contact information to insurance carriers and more, there’s a lot of patient information that can change—and quickly.
-With inaccurate patient data being a lead cause of denied claims, it’s crucial to have patients confirm or update their current information prior to receiving services.
+With inaccurate patient data being a lead cause of denied claims, it’s crucial to have patients confirm or update their current information before receiving services.
 To help verify patient information in advance, use precise documentation to avoid delays and be sure to have patients update their forms at every visit (or even sooner with automated reminders).

-Verify eligibility prior to date of service.
+Verify eligibility prior to the date of service.

-Simultaneously, it’s important to confirm any in- or out-of-network benefits, copays or deductibles as well.
+Simultaneously, it’s important to confirm any in- or out-of-network benefits, copays, or deductibles as well.

 Provide detailed documentation of medical information.

 Another way to help boost your clean claims rate is to ensure you have the most detailed medical information possible.
-This includes proper documentation of procedures, case history, medication history and other similar information.
+This includes proper documentation of procedures, case history, medication history, and other similar information.
 These documents can be used as supplemental records to process claims if needed.

-Be mindful of timelines.
+Be mindful of insurance claim filing timelines.

 Filing claims usually requires submitting within a tight window.
 And any time a claim is submitted outside of that window means an increase in denied claims.